Have you ever looked into the mirror, saw a strange face and whispered to yourself “I feel nothing”?

-And when you go and do other stuffs, like seeing your friends or pursuing a goal, dopamine will get released as well but not nearly as much as the amount released from those addictive behaviors.
+And when you go and do other activities, like seeing your friends or pursuing a goal, dopamine will get released as well but not nearly as much as the amount released from those addictive behaviors.

 So you go back to them to get more dopamine, but how do you get more dopamine out of them?
 One word: novelty.

-It’s said that with substance addiction (drugs, alcohol …etc) you simply want more, but with arousal addiction you want different.
+It’s said that with substance addiction (drugs, alcohol …etc) you want more, but with arousal addiction you want different.
 And it’s not that difficult to find novelty in today’s internet world.

 That’s as simple as developing a twisted taste in watching porn (watching weird and disgusting things).
-It’s as simple as picking a new game or browsing new site (or browsing new things on the same site).
+It’s as simple as picking a new game or browsing a new site (or browsing new things on the same site).

 Like that, you get your surge of dopamine and develop resistance to any less amount of dopamine than this one.
 As a result, the other activities won’t give you much pleasure (dopamine is the hormone of happiness).

-Of course that’s true with every type of addiction, but I mentioned arousal addiction because it usually goes under the radar.
+Of course, that’s true with every type of addiction.
+But I mentioned arousal addiction because it usually goes under the radar.
 It’s subtle and seemingly harmless.

 From my own experience, and from many men’s experiences around the world, I can confidently say that this shit numbs you.
-Yes it has the power to numb the bad emotions and provide an escapement, but it also numbs the good ones and numbs everything.
+Yes, it has the power to numb the bad emotions and provide an escapement, but it also numbs the good ones and numbs everything.

-In brief, addictions in general miss up the dopamine system in your brain.
+In brief, addictions, in general, miss up the dopamine system in your brain.
 The dopamine is the hormone responsible for pleasure and enjoyment.

 With the addictive behavior, a huge amount of dopamine is released.
-Next time you’ll need huger amount of dopamine.
+Next time you’ll need a huger amount of dopamine.
 And as a result, other activities like seeing friends or listening to music will become less pleasurable because they won’t give you a similar amount of dopamine.

 That’s the same with almost all types of addictions.
 But here arousal addiction is very subtle and less talked about even though it has the same effects.